BOARD OF DIRECTORS

-Tracy has volunteered for her children’s school gardens and parent teacher organizations for many years and loves to tinker around in her own garden.
+Tracy has volunteered for her children’s school gardens and parent teacher organizations for many years and enjoys spending time in her own garden.
 She appreciates the important role school gardens play in introducing students to essential connections between nature and their own health.
 She has a Masters of Environmental Management (MEM) and spent her early professional years working on conservation projects and programs in the United States and Latin America with government agencies and non-profit organizations.
 Working with SGN affords her the opportunity to combine her experience in non-profit management and natural resources management with her interest in education, gardening, and nutrition.